 "It is important for someone with TSC to be monitored by a physician throughout their life as complications can cause serious medical conditions and even death if left untreated," Mata-Machado said.
 "Still, with advances in medicine and research we are able to offer patients more options for living with this disorder."

-Explore further: Drug shrinks brain tumors in children with tuberous sclerosis complex
+Explore further: Drug shows dramatic reduction in seizures in patients with tuberous sclerosis complex